takeoff-env/takeoff/docs/command-line.md

 The commands are all invoked by using `npm run` (e.g `npm run takeoff:build`) and invoke scripts that live in the `utilities` folder.

 These scripts are opinionated and don't output a lot of junk to the console.
-If your build fails for any reason you can run it like this:
+If your build fails for any reason you can run it like this to get verbose logs:

 ```bash
 npm run takeoff:build -- -v